twg/deps/README.md

     dep "lp.legacy_user"

-and babushka will know to get rid of the printer user.
+and matryoshka will know to get rid of the printer user.
 It parses the `lp` out of the dep name as `:basename` above, which we've set as the default value of `:username` in the `accepts_value_for` declaration.